 The only way to stop this trend is to cut it off where it begins: education.
 It’s imperative we press for a more expansive, clarifying education of global history to high school and college students so they are informed about how communism actually played out in various cultures.
 VOC has made significant efforts to that end, but more must be done.

 Since studies show high-schoolers and collegiates don’t know basic facts about world history, let alone the staggering atrocities communist regimes committed, they offer a supplemental curriculum to aid teachers in educating students about this specific topic.
-A few minutes watching the videos within their “Witness,” project--stories of survivors of communism--might provide valuable perspective for some Millennials still touting Marx as a mentor.
+A few minutes watching the videos within their “Witness,” project–stories of survivors of communism–might provide valuable perspective for some Millennials still touting Marx as a mentor.
 “The danger of forgetting history is it opens up what is acceptable in our politics,” reminds Smith.
 “The language of violence that is so much a part of certain ideologies.”
 Let’s do what we can to educate our young people, even Millennials, so this doesn’t happen again and so history does not forget those brutally murdered by communist regimes.

-Nicole Russell is a contributor to Conservative Review writer whose work has appeared in The Atlantic, The Federalist, The American Spectator, Reason, National Review Online, and Parents magazine.
+Nicole Russell is a contributor to Conservative Review and a writer whose work has appeared in The Atlantic, The Federalist, The American Spectator, Reason, National Review Online, and Parents magazine.
 She was the 2010 recipient of the American Spectator’s Young Journalist award.
 She lives in Northern Virginia with her husband and four children.
 You can follow her on Twitter @nmrussell2.